Page Contents

 Not only will you gain sound logistical skills, you’ll also become much more adept at the technical skills that go along with an expedition: map and compass reading, correcting a wrong turn.
 Soft skills you’ll gain are:

-If you don’t believe just how powerful and restorative hiking can be, then it’s high time you get out in the open elements and revel in the freedom.
+If you don’t believe just how powerful and restorative hiking can be, then it’s high time you get out in the open elements.

 Intro to Camping 101